21 Back Exercises at Home for Bigger & Stronger Back

 How To Do

-2. Pull right elbow back, raising dumbbell toward chest, keeping right elbow close to the torso, abs tight, and hips in one line.
+4. Keep your right elbow close to your torso, your abs tight, and your hips in one line.

 Tips